How to make web pages accessible

 When to use a table

-A table is used to present simple data or information that can be organised in a structured way.
-A table can make it easier to:
+A table is used to present simple data or information to make it easier to:

 • understand the relationship between different types of data